sammi-turner/MacOS-Dotfiles/README.md

 # MacOS-Dotfiles

-Very simple zsh, vim, iterm2, and mac terminal set ups.
+Simple zsh, vim, ranger, iterm2, and mac terminal set ups.

 ## Installing Oh My ZSH! for use on iterm2